hevlyo/opencode-rm-rf/README.md

 A Claude Code hook that blocks destructive file deletion commands and directs users to use `trash` instead.
 This ensures deleted files can be recovered from the system trash.

+> **Note:** This is a best-effort attempt to catch common destructive patterns, not a comprehensive security barrier.
+There will always be edge cases and creative ways to delete files that aren't covered.
+Use this as one layer of defense, not the only one.

 ## Blocked Patterns

 **Direct commands:**